What is IDCC?

 International Development Contractors Community (IDCC) is a new organisation being formed to represent international development contractors and consultants working with the Australian aid program.

-The formation of IDCC is recognition by international development contractors and consultants that a collaborative and inclusive approach will strengthen advocacy on what members are doing and achieving with the Australian aid program.
+The IDCC was formed after international development contractors and consultants recognised that collaborative and inclusive representation will strengthen advocacy on what members are doing and achieving with the Australian aid program.

 Previously, private sector representation for international development contractors was through a small voluntary network – IDC Australia.
-The Australian aid program has experienced major changes and evolved in terms of strategy and suppliers.
-It is timely for contractors and consultants to respond by organising differently to engage effectively with government and other parties.
+Since the formation of IDC Australia in the 1990s, the Australian aid program has experienced major changes and evolved in terms of strategy and suppliers.
+It became timely for contractors and consultants to respond to this change by organising differently to engage effectively with government and other parties.

 How is IDCC different to the IDC?